limjierui/tp/docs/UserGuide.md

 #### Expected Outcome:

 For example: `update /e 1 /pm cash /c Food /d chicken rice /a 5 /t 12/03/2022`.  <br/>
-Updates the first expenditure in your list to a $5.00 expenditure on food item 'chicken rice' that was paid in cash on 12 March 2022.
+Updates the first expenditure in your expenditure list to a $5.00 expenditure on food item 'chicken rice' that was paid in cash on 12
+March 2022.

 ````